Troubleshooting Zowe API Mediation Layer

 - The service that is onboarded to Zowe

-Enable API ML Debug Mode
+Enabling API ML Debug Modes

-- Display additional debug messages for API ML
+debugmode (components.<component>.debug: true)- Display additional debug messages for API ML

 - Gather atypical debug information